Water-Melon/Melon/docs/book/en/lex.md

 Description: This macro encapsulates the `mln_lex_init` function, which avoids the process of manually writing code to complete custom preprocessing, callback functions, etc.

-Return value: There is no return value, but it should be checked whether `lex_ptr` is `NULL` after called. `NULL` on failed, otherwise on success.
+Return value: There is no return value, but it should be checked whether `lex_ptr` is `NULL` after called. `NULL` on failure, otherwise on success.